By Wang Zihan

 For many people, dealing with people is the biggest problem.
 In real life, we will encounter many people; some are in line with our will, but some don’t conform to our will.
 As Christians, how should we treat people around us?
 What kind of the Lord’s requirements should we practice to conform to His will? … I found the answers to these questions in a book of truth and, moreover, when acting according to what the book says, my own relationship problem was really resolved.
 Therefore, I want to share some understanding based on my experiences with everyone.

-First, we should be fair and equitable in our treatment of everyone without relying on our emotions and preferences to act.
+1. We should be fair and equitable in our treatment of everyone without relying on our emotions and preferences to act.

 Thesaid: “For if you love them which love you, what reward have you? do not even the publicans the same?
 And if you salute your brothers only, what do you more than others? do not even the publicans so?
 Be you therefore perfect, even as your Father which is in heaven is perfect” (Matthew 5:46-48).
 The Lord’s words clearly tell us that as Christians we shouldn’t do this: We are honest with people only when they offer benefits to us, while we ignore them when they hurt us; we get close to them when we encounter those who are like-minded to us, while we discriminate against and shun those who are not after our heart; we fawn upon those in high positions or with great forces but exclude and belittle those without status or forces.
 If we do, we, just like non-believers, are not worthy to be called the believers in the Lord.